Gillian Joseph

 Gillian Angela Joseph (born 20 July 1969) is a British newscaster currently working for Sky News.
-Joseph is the anchor of weekend editions of Sky News at Ten.
+Joseph was the anchor of weekend editions of Sky News at Ten.

 Early life

 Joseph was born in 1969 in Coventry, England.
 Her parents originated from Dominica in the Caribbean.
 Her parents returned to Dominica, where her mother worked as a teacher, but the family later returned to England.

 She attended Wembley Manor Junior School, and in 1979, the school choir was selected to sing onstage with Swedish group ABBA at Wembley Arena, singing I Have A Dream, to celebrate UNICEF's Year of the Child.

 Joseph was an MA student at City University in London, studying Broadcast Journalism.

 She has two daughters and a son.

 Journalism career

 Joseph initially worked for the BBC in Manchester, as well as working as a radio reporter for BBC Radio Merseyside.
 She worked for Newsbeat on BBC Radio 1 in 1994.

 In 1998, she moved to London and presented Newsroom South East, until it was cancelled in 2001.
 She then presented its replacement, BBC London News, until 2005, when she moved to Sky News.

 During her time at Sky, Joseph has presented various different slots, including Sky News at Ten and Sky News in the evening alongside Jeremy Thompson.

 From 2007 until October 2016, Joseph presented Sunrise alongside Mark Longhurst, and then Stephen Dixon.

 From October 2016 until December 2017, Joseph hosted from 5 pm to 8 pm on Saturdays and Sundays.
 In December 2017 she began maternity cover for Isabel Webster.
 From October 2019 until summer 2021, Joseph co-anchored Sky News Breakfast at weekends on Sky News.
-She moved to present Sky News at Ten at weekends in summer 2021.
+From summer 2021 until January 2026 she presented Sky News at Ten at weekends.